Bgoodwin24/insightforge/README.md

 Apply Log Transform, Drop Rows With Missing, Fill Missing With, Filter/Sort, Group Dataset By, Normalize Column, and Standardize Column.

 Note: Although "Group Dataset By" is not fully exposed in the UI, functionality that depends on it (e.g., Grouped Data Analytics) will continue to work by calling the relevant API endpoints directly.

+For other security related updates intended for if this were to ever be launched for production see SECURITY.md.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)